 Get your eSIM

-In Chiang Mai specifically, this celebration aligns with the northern Yee Peng festival of lanterns.
-Most years, a huge lantern release event takes place at Maejo University, while other smaller lantern launches happen at Three Kings Monument and Thapae Gate.
-December and January are also the months where more contemporary festivals take place, from music and art events to the up-and-coming Chiang Mai Festival City – a cultural, craft and music event – held every November and December.
+December and January are also the months where more contemporary festivals take place, from music and art events to the up-and-coming Chiang Mai Festival City – a cultural, craft and music event held every November and December.

-People in a huddle spraying and splashing each other with water as drops fly everywhere around them
+People in a huddle spraying and splashing each other with waterguns as drops fly everywhere around them

-By March and April, the Thai weather hits the height of summer with the mercury reaching a scorching 30–40°C (86–104°F).
-While schools are out, most prefer to seek refuge in air-conditioned homes and malls with the exception of Songkran – Thailand’s three-day, water throwing new year celebration.
-It officially takes place April 13 to 15, but in Chiang Mai, it tends to span April 12 to 16 to allow a couple of extra days of fun.
+By March and April, the Thai weather hits the height of summer with a scorching high of 30–40°C (86–104°F).
+While schools are out, most prefer to seek refuge in air-conditioned homes and malls with the exception of Songkran – Thailand’s three-day new year celebration that features full-scale water fights.
+It officially takes place April 13 to 15, but, in Chiang Mai, it tends to span April 12 to 16 to allow a couple of extra days of fun.

 Across the country, families and friends seek blessings from elders before seeking out the best water fights on every street corner.
 Chiang Mai is well known to be one of the top places to experience this festival, with the entire Old City Moat transforming into an endless circuit of water spraying mayhem, roadside concerts and free flowing revelry.
-If you prefer to stay dry or are traveling with young kids, opting for a hotel outside of the old city is strongly recommended at this time, allowing you to dip in as much or as little as you like.
+If you prefer to stay dry or are traveling with young kids, opt for a hotel outside of the old city so you can dip in as much or as little as you prefer.

 April is also the month where Thais celebrate some of the best foods of the season.
 Succulent mango and mangosteens begin to ooze with sugary sweetness, while locals start to look to the trees in hopeful harvest of protein-rich eggs of red ants, enjoyed in both soups and deep fried in omelets.
-You’ll find both in their raw forms in Warorot Market, while Han Teung Chiangmai restaurant is the best place to sample summery Northern Thai dishes ready made, located conveniently close to Chiang Mai University and the ancient Wat Umong Temple.
+You’ll find both in their raw forms in Warorot Market

 Thailand’s rainy season tends to be less predictable than other monsoons in the region, yet with it comes a bloom of lush green scenery and moody afternoon skies that are a piece of art in their own right.

 In Northern Thailand, rain often arrives as swift, brief showers in the afternoon or evening, while temperatures hover around a high-humid 30°C (86°F).
-There are moments, though, when the sky wears a cloak of endless rainfall and gray clouds that can last for days – a fair trade for lower temperatures.
+There are moments, though, when the sky wears a cloak of endless rainfall and gray clouds that can last for days.

 During this time, Chiang Mai is a stunning greenscape of jungle forest, shimmering paddy fields and misty mountain peaks.
 Views from hillsides are nowhere near guaranteed, but a day or two in a bamboo hut homestay in Mae Wang or Chiang Dao offers hot coffee, relaxed vibes and natural local experiences at bargain prices.